yesiam-png/rllm/verl/docs/workers/megatron_workers.rst

 The initialization details of HybridEngine, Actor and Rollout are highlighted below:

-1. ``AllGatherPPModel`` holds memory buffer for both Actor and Rollout and support weight resharding between actor and rollout.
-2. ``MegatronPPOActor`` implements the simple PPO computation logics when the model is built with Megatron, including compute log prob, model update.
+1. ``MegatronPPOActor`` implements the simple PPO computation logics when the model is built with Megatron, including compute log prob, model update.
-3. ``vLLMRollout`` support generation with vLLM.
+2. ``vLLMRollout`` support generation with vLLM.
 We modify the vLLM Engine and make it executed under SPMD to fit into our ``WorkerGroup`` design.
-4. ``MegatronVLLMShardingManager`` a context manager to perform actual resharding between actor and rollout.
+3. ``MegatronVLLMShardingManager`` a context manager to perform actual resharding between actor and rollout.

-See `source code <https://github.com/volcengine/verl/blob/main/verl/trainer/ppo/workers/megatron_workers.py#L63>`_ for more information.
+See `source code <https://github.com/volcengine/verl/blob/main/verl/workers/megatron_workers.py#L63>`_ for more information.

 .. code:: python

-   # Initialize the 3D HybridEngine
-   hybrid_engine = AllGatherPPModel(model_provider=megatron_actor_model_provider)
-   # Fetch the model at current rank
-   actor_module = hybrid_engine.this_rank_models
-   ...

    # build actor model
    self.actor = MegatronPPOActor(config=self.config.actor,